Unlock a world of privilege and prestige with Maltese citizenship through the Malta Citizenship by Merit Program.

 but there is no such requirement.

-This means if you don’t make Malta your domicile, then only
+This means if you don’t

-income and capital gains generated from activities inside Malta
+make Malta your domicile, then only income and capital gains generated

-are fully taxable.
-Income, such as from employment, arising outside
+from activities inside Malta are fully taxable.
+Income, such as

-of Malta and not sent to Malta is not taxable.
-In addition, capital
+from employment, arising outside of Malta and not sent to Malta

-gains or savings generated outside of Malta even if brought into
+outside of Malta even if brought into Malta are not taxable for

-In other words, tax is due only on (a) income generated inside of
+In other words, tax is due only

-generated outside of Malta and remitted to Malta.
+inside of Malta, and (c) income generated outside of Malta and remitted

 Other Tax Considerations: